CoinRemitter/woocommerce-wordpress/readme.txt

 	Yes! we are offering withdraw functionality in this plugin.

 =Can I accept crypto currency without registering my self on coinremitter ?=
 	No, you can not.
 You have to register account on our official website and have to create wallet.
-If you want to register yourself then click on this link [Coinremitter](https://blog.coinremitter.com/a-brief-knowledge-about-coinremitter/"Coinremitter")
+If you want to register yourself then click on this link [Coinremitter blog](https://blog.coinremitter.com/a-brief-knowledge-about-coinremitter)

 =What credentials do i need to accpet coin on my wordpress website?=
-	All you have to do is to fill up the apikey and password in order to accept coin in your wordpress website. if you don't know how to create apikey and password then click on this link [Coinremitter](https://blog.coinremitter.com/how-to-get-api-key-and-password-of-coinremitter-wallet/ "Coinremitter")
+	All you have to do is to fill up the apikey and password in order to accept coin in your wordpress website. if you don't know how to create apikey and password then click on this link [How to get API key and Password of coinremitter](https://blog.coinremitter.com/how-to-get-api-key-and-password-of-coinremitter-wallet/)

 =Do I need to install woocommerce plugin to this plugin ?=
 	Yes! you have to install woocommerce before  using / installing coinremitter plugin